abodnar1/travel-tracker/README.md

 ## Learning Goals
-* Use Object Oriented Planning (OOP) to drive the design of the application and the code
+* Use Object Oriented Programming (OOP) to drive the design of the application and the code
 * Work with an API to send and receive data
 * Solidify the code review process
 * Create a robust test suite that thoroughly tests all functionality of a client-side application